Tutbury and Hatton railway station: History

 The original station, called simply Tutbury, was opened on 11 September 1848 by the North Staffordshire Railway.
 This station closed to passengers on 7 November 1966.

 Nestlé have a historical presence in the village of Hatton due to the surrounding farmland, which supported a strong dairy farming industry.
 Nestlé's factory is labelled by the company as their Tutbury factory.
 Until the late 1970s the factory had its own private siding, which gave access to milk trains from the station.

 The present station was opened in 1989 and serves the villages of Tutbury in Staffordshire, and Hatton in Derbyshire.

 Facilities

 The station is formed of two platforms which are staggered either side of the level crossing, supervised by a signal box at the station.

 The station is unstaffed and facilities are limited.
 There is a shelter on each platform as well as modern help points and bicycle storage.
-The station has no ticket machines; the full range of tickets can be purchased from the guard on board the train.
+The station has ticket machines; a ticket must be purchased in advance of boarding as the station is now within EMR's penalty fare zone.

 Step-free access is available to both the platforms at the station.